-Nettle (Urtica Dioical) medicinal herb can be found by the wayside and in the very deep parts of the woodlands, especially in the United Kingdom, Africa as well as North America.
+Nettle (Urtica Dioica) medicinal herb can be found by the wayside and in the very deep parts of the woodlands, especially in the United Kingdom, Africa as well as North America.
 It is of the family Urticaceae and it is a perennial plant.
-The leaves are

 It contains small sharp bristled hairs that can cause irritation and pain when it touches the skin, therefore it should be handled with care.
 I have no idea why, but I love the name of this plant and I love its herbal benefits.
 Some of the common names are Burn weed, Burn hazel, Stinging nettle and Urtica dioica.

 The medicinal properties are tonic, rubefacient, emetic, expectorant, diuretic, anti-inflammatory, antioxidant, antiviral, decongestant, anodyne, pectoral and depurative.

 It is very effective to soothe sunburn skin and it is used in every condition that is related to the blood such as the circulatory system and anemia.
 The result of improved circulation will give the skin an healthy glow.

 It is most prevalent in the rainy seasons and it is a very good remedy for kidney and bladder problems.
 It can expel the gravel from the bladder and increase the flow of urine.